2026 Japan Cherry Blossom Forecast: Best Peak Dates & Guide

 North Japan & Hokkaido (April to May)

-• Sapporo: The cherry blossom front reaches Hokkaido on April 27, with full bloom expected during the Golden Week holidays on May 2.
+- Sapporo: The front reaches Hokkaido on April 27, with full bloom expected May 2 — squarely inside Japan’s Golden Week travel rush.
+Book Hokkaido trains and hotels before you book anything else.

 Step-by-Step: How to Plan Your Sakura Itinerary